bitshares/bitshares.github.io-old/_technologies/en/stakeholder-approved-project-funding.md

 redirect_from:
     - /delegates/
 title: Stakeholder-Approved Project Funding
-subtitle: A sustainable funding model
+subtitle: A sustainable funding model.
 image: ../images/frontpage/icon-funding.svg
 priority: 10
 summary: >
-   BitShares is designed to be self funding and self-sustaining by giving the stakeholders the power to direct where blockchain reserves are spent.
+   BitShares is designed to be self funding and self-sustaining by giving the stakeholders the power to direct where block chain reserves are spent.
 BitShares has a reserve pool of 1.2 billion BTS (about $8 million dollars) that automatically grows as transaction fees are collected and the share price rises.
-Each day, the blockchain is authorized to spend up to 432,000 BTS (about $77,000 per month), which is enough to hire a small team to maintain the network for years, even with no price appriciation.
+Each day, the blockchain is authorized to spend up to 432,000 BTS (about $77,000 per month), which is enough to hire a small team to maintain the network for years, even with no price appreciation.
 ---

 <img class="img-responsive img-thumbnail" src="/images/cashflow.png"/>